hyoyeon27/COMS20012/docs/exercises/Exercise2.md

 ## Intro to Cryptography

-1. What are the two basic functions used in encryption algorithms?
+**1. What are the two basic functions used in encryption algorithms?**
+  + Permutation, substitution
-2. How many keys are required for two people to communicate via a cipher?
+**2. How many keys are required for two people to communicate via a cipher?**
+  + One for symmetric, two for asymmetric
-3. What is the difference between a block cipher and a stream cipher?
+**3. What is the difference between a block cipher and a stream cipher?**
-4. What are the two general approaches to attacking a cipher?
-5. What is a trap-door one-way function?
-6. What requirements must a public-key cryptosystems fulfill to be a secure algorithm?
-7. What is the difference between a message authentication code and a one-way hash function?

-## Answers
-- **ANS A.1:** Permutation and substitution.
-- **ANS A.2:** One key for symmetric ciphers, two keys for asymmetric ciphers.
-- **ANS A.3:** A stream cipher is one that encrypts a digital data stream one bit or one byte at a time.
-A block cipher is one in which a block of plaintext is treated as a whole and used to produce a ciphertext block of equal length.
+  + Stream cipher: encrypts a digital data stream bit-by-bit(byte-by-byte) at a time.
+  + Block cipher: a block of plaintext is treated as a whole and used to produce a ciphertext block of equal length.
-- **ANS A.4:** Cryptanalysis and brute force.
+**4. What are the two general approaches to attacking a cipher?**
+  + Cryptoanalysis, Brute-force
+**5. What is a trap-door one-way function?**
-- **ANS A.5:** A trap-door one-way function is easy to calculate in one direction and infeasible to calculate in the other direction unless certain additional information is known.
-With the additional information the inverse can be calculated in polynomial time.
+  + A function that is easy to calculate in one direction and infeasible to calculate in the other derection, unless certain additional informatino is known.
+  + e.g., RSA encryption
+**6. What requirements must a public-key cryptosystems fulfill to be a secure algorithm?**
-- **ANS A.6:** It is computationally easy for a party B to generate a pair (public key PUb, private key PRb).
-It is computationally easy for a sender A, knowing the public key and the message to be encrypted, M, to generate the corresponding ciphertext: C = E(PUb, M).
-It is computationally easy for the receiver B to decrypt the resulting ciphertext using the private key to recover the original message: M = D(PRb, C) = D(PRb, E(PUb, M)).
-It is computationally infeasible for an opponent, knowing the public key, PUb, to determine the private key, PRb.
-It is computationally infeasible for an opponent, knowing the public key, PUb, and a ciphertext, C, to recover the original message, M.
+  + Computationally easy for party B to generate a pair(PUb, PRb).
+  + Computationally easy for sender A to  enerate the corresponding ciphertext: C =  (PUb, M), knowing the public key and the message(M)
+  + Easy for the receiver B to decrypt the resulting ciphertext using the private key to recover original message: M = D(PRb, C) = D(PRb, E(PUb, M))
+  + Infeasible for an opponent(knowing PUb) to determine PRb.
+  + Infeasible for an opponent(knowing PUb + C) to recover M.
+**7. What is the difference between a message authentication code and a one-way hash function?**
-- **ANS A.7:** A hash function, by itself, does not provide message authentication.
-A secret key must be used in some fashion with the hash function to produce authentication.
-A MAC, by definition, uses a secret key to calculate a code used for authentication.
+  + Hash function: does not provide message authentication.
+Secret key must be used to produce authentication.
+  + MAC: uses a  secret key to calculate a code for authentication.

 ## Intro to Networking